anoma/juvix-mkdocs/src/fixtures/index.juvix.md

 Juvix code blocks come with a few extra features, such as the ability to hide the code block from the final output.
 This is done by adding the `hide` attribute to the code block.
-For example:

 ## Extract inner module statements